MaelAbgrall/HardwareforAI/README.md

 *I do not recommend to buy an unlocked i5, it is not worth the price!*

+#### General knowledge about CPU / good to know
+CPU are mainly divided in two categories: ARM chip that are present in most of the small 'computers' like phone of embedded systems, and x86 chips.

+x86 is an instruction set developed by intel and (if I remember correctly) only used by rare allowed companies such as AMD.
+There is at the moment (June 2018) some pressure about this between Qualcomm and Intel about emulating this instruction set.

+Basically:

+- ARM is an open design, usually (not all the time) more power efficient.

+- x86 is not open, and usually outperform ARM.

 ### Choosing a motherboard
 In the past, motherboards quality was very important.
 This is no longer the case.
 You still need to check some things